HashCuckoo/HashCuckoo/diagrams/README.md

 To view, access the files: `All-diagrams.pdf` or `Preview-diagrams.png`

-For editing, import the file `Editable-diagrams.html` into https://app.diagrams.net/.
+For reproduction and editing, import the file `Editable-diagrams.html` into https://app.diagrams.net/.